teomurgi/githubber/README.md

 # githubber

-An HTTP API able to retrieve information about github repositories, and to present them in a simple form to the user.
+A Restful API able to retrieve information about github repositories, and to present them in a simple form to the user.

 * [Installation](#install)